 FYA Seeding Strength Grants

 Seeding Strength Grants are open to young Aboriginal and Torres Strait Islander people (16-35) and organisations fighting injustice and building Blak power across the country.
 There are two types of grants: Rapid Response and Campaign-based.
 A total of $200,000 is available in 2023.
 You can apply anytime for Rapid Response grants.
-The campaign grants are offered in two rounds, the first closing 17 February 2023.
+The campaign grants are offered in two rounds.
+Round 1 has closed for 2023.

 Damien Greer Lawyers Community Grant ($2,500)

 The Damien Greer Lawyers Community Grant program recognises and celebrates organisations that strive to make a positive impact within their local community, including helping the community in times of need, building community togetherness and sense of belonging, promoting positive health and wellbeing, supporting community services and groups, nurturing the local environment.
-Rounds close 30 June and 31 December each year.
+There are 2 grants available in the second round, ending June 30, 2023.

 Sisters Of Charity Foundation Community Grants (Up To $15,000)